5 Steps to Find the Right Measures

 Naming your performance measures marks the point at which you know exactly what you will be measuring.
 Be succinct and informative and deliberate, as you need to be able to continually and easily identify each measure as it moves through the steps of being brought to life and being used in decision making.

-Create your own measure design template based on these 5 steps (or save time and use mine, which includes examples and more detailed instructions, in the How-to Kit: How to Design Meaningful Performance Measures).
+Create your own measure design template based on these 5 steps.
 Now use your measure design template to start designing measures for the tricky goals and objectives and results and outcomes you've struggled to measure thus far.
 Practice makes perfect!